Jump to page content Jump to navigation

 • "Imbibed" means drank.

-To Consider Overall as You Read
+To Consider Overall As You Read

-So far, reading this book, we've noticed how Morrison helps us to feel sympathetic toward characters we might otherwise despise (Cholly, Mrs. Breedlove).
+So far, reading this book, we’ve noticed how Morrison helps us feel sympathetic toward characters we might otherwise despise (Cholly, Mrs. Breedlove).
 As you read this chapter, try to notice how you feel about Soaphead Church.
 Why do you think this is?

 Come to class tomorrow with three questions based on this section's reading.